JeffC25/smart-document-analyzer/README.md

 It uses a simple extractive text algorithm that generates its analysis by utilizing stopwords, word frequencies, and sentence weights in conjunction with the NLTK, TextBlob, and Yake libraries.

+## UI

+The project frontend was created using Bootstrap CSS.
+It currently features sign up, login, and sign out functionalities for authentication.
+Once signed in, the user may access the navbar to analyze text in 3 ways:
+1. Input an article URL
+2. Upload a PDF document
+3. Manually input text

+## API

+The project currently supports RESTful API endpoints for analyzing via article url and manual text input.

+For analyzing via article url, request the endpoint `/api/article/<article url>`

+For analyzing via text input, request the endpoint `/api/text/<text>`

 ## Instructions:

 1. Run `git clone git@github.com:JeffC25/smart-document-analyzer.git` to clone the repository